 When using Transcranial Direct Current Stimulation (tDCS), where you choose to place your electrodes is very important.
-The brain is a complex unique organism with many parts that perform various different roles.
-Therefore, one tDCS electrode placement will often produce different results than another.
-The various arrangements of the Anode (red) electrode, and Cathode (black) electrode on the head/body are referred to as tDCS “montages”.
+One tDCS electrode placement will often produce different results than another.
+The various arrangements of the Anode (red) electrode and Cathode (black) electrode on the head/body are referred to as tDCS “montages”.

-Through the publications of over 5,000 research studies to date, scientists have uncovered a number of tDCS montages.
-Collectively, the Total tDCS team has spent hundreds of hours pouring through scientific research to find the most effective montages with the strongest scientific backing.
-Each of the montages found below includes a graphical representation of where to place the electrodes, a description of the expected results, and links to specific research studies supporting our findings.
+Through the completion of over 5,000 research studies to date, scientists have uncovered a number of tDCS montages.
+Collectively, we’ve spent hundreds of hours pouring through scientific research to find the most effective montages with the strongest scientific backing.
+Each of the montages found below includes a graphical depiction of where to place the electrodes, a description of the expected results, and links to research supporting our findings.

 Electrode Placement Accuracy